 LiveProcess Emergency Manager for Emergency Preparedness Planning, Mass Notification, Real-Time Coordination and Tracking

 See how LiveProcess can help you take your emergency management program to the next level.
 Hospitals and health systems, ambulatory centers, home health agencies, nursing homes, and public agencies use LiveProcess Emergency Manager to prepare for and respond to disaster events and for everyday coordination.
 Learn about this proven system for emergency preparedness planning, mass mobilization, real-time coordination and tracking.

 Assess your emergency management programs based on your needs, your type of facility, metrics relevant to your organization, your locale, your coalition and your jurisdiction.
 Healthcare emergency management requires continuous improvement, compliance and best practices.
 Every service is customized based on your needs and your goals.

-See how long-term care providers rate their readiness to comply with updated CMS emergency preparedness rule and a CMS survey.
+See how long-term care providers rate their readiness to comply with the CMS emergency preparedness rule and a CMS survey.
 Compare your facility and learn where lie your opportunities for improvement.

 Watch now a three-part video series on the CMS emergency preparedness rule exclusively for long-term care (LTC) facilities.
 Watch any one, two or all three videos.

-You may be feeling overwhelmed by the hospital CMS Emergency Preparedness requirements for Medicare and Medicaid Participating Providers and Suppliers.
+You may be feeling overwhelmed by the CMS emergency preparedness rule for Medicare and Medicaid Participating Providers and Suppliers.
 Preparation for successful hospital emergency management is complicated — but manageable.
 Learn about the three parts of a comprehensive emergency management plan and the four key steps.